elodielu/elodielu.github.io/_posts/2018-04-19-text-analysis-media.md

 Trump is getting too much attention...Errr, negative ones

-I started m analysis inArticle titles of Washington Post, Wall Street Journal, New York Times, Bloomberg, New Yorker, Cosmopolitan, and Vogue(Yes, fashion magazine Vogue) are giving more and more attention to Trump, only Trump!
+I started my analysis in analyzing article titles of the US mainstream publishers to see what the world concernes over the year and found this interesting fact that I would like dig more and share.  **Washington Post, Wall Street Journal, New York Times, Bloomberg, New Yorker, Cosmopolitan, and Vogue(Yes, fashion magazine Vogue) are giving more and more attention to Trump, only Trump!**

 <img src="https://elodielu.github.io/picture/wordcloud.png" width = "1080">